cfsworkload/blue-messenger/README.md

 	how/where the Cloudant service will sit.

 * In the "Space" select your desired space in your Bluemix account
-* In "App:" select "Leave unbound"
+* In "App:" select our "Application"
-* In "Service name:" put "Cloudant NoSQL DB-xh" [explain changing to "pc" or to remember name for manifest]
+* In "Service name:" field put any name you want.
 * In your "Selected Plan:" leave it as default "Shared"
 * Select "CREATE"